jackdewinter/pymarkdown/readme.md

 python main.py --help
 ```

 on the command line and pressing enter.
-For any individual command,
+For an individual command,
 help is available by following the command or commands with `--help`
 as follows: